 When you choose to receive services, supplies, or care from a Provider that does not contract with BCBSTX (a non-contracting Provider), you receive Non-Network Benefits (the lower level of benefits).
 Benefits for covered services will be reimbursed based on the BCBSTX non-contracting Allowable Amount, which in most cases is less than the Allowable Amount applicable for BCBSTX contracted Providers.
 Please see the definition of non-contracting Allowable Amount in the DEFINITIONS section of this Benefit Booklet.
-The non-contracted Provider is not required to accept the BCBSTX non-contracting Allowable Amount and the BCBSTX non-contracting Provider's billed charges.
+The non-contracted Provider is not required to accept the BCBSTX non-contracting Allowable Amount as payment in full and may balance bill you for the difference between the BCBSTX non-contracting Allowable Amount and the non-contracting Provider's billed charges.
 You will be responsible for this balance bill amount, which may be considerable.
-You will also be responsible for charges for services, supplies, and procedures limited or not covered under the Plan, any applicable Deductibles and Co-Share Amounts.
+You will also be responsible for charges for services, supplies, and procedures limited or not covered under the Plan, any applicable Deductibles, Co-Share Amounts, and Copayment Amounts.